-ANCAP is the Australian New Car Assessment Program and has been scientifically crash-testing vehicles since 1993.
+ANCAP is the Australasian New Car Assessment Program and has been scientifically crash-testing vehicles since 1993.

-ANCAP awards star ratings that indicate the level of safety a vehicle provides in the event of an accident, based on ANCAP's rating methodology.
+ANCAP awards star ratings that indicate the relative safety performance of the vehicle in helping you to prevent a crash and helping protect you if a crash does occur, based on ANCAP's rating methodology.
 The data from these crashes is then analysed, and new vehicles are awarded a star rating from 1 to 5.

 The higher the ANCAP star rating the better the vehicle performed in the tests.

 To achieve an ANCAP 5-star rating, a vehicle must achieve the highest international recognised standards in all test categories.

 ANCAP releases video and photos of their tests, like the one below of a BMW 5 Series.